 - Cook the pancetta in a large, heavy skillet over medium-high heat until almost crisp, about 5 minutes.
 Sprinkle with cinnamon and sauté until the meat is crisp and golden, about 2 minutes longer.
 Turn the heat to low.

 - In a small bowl, whisk together the cream, cheese, and egg yolks.
-Add the cream mixture to the pan with the pancetta and cook at a very low simmer, stirring often.
+Add the cream mixture to the pan with the pancetta and cook at a very low simmer, stirring often until it is just slightly thickened.
+This won't take long.

 - While the sauce is cooking, bring a large pot of salted water to a boil over high heat.
 Add the pasta and cook until it is just tender but still firm to the bite, stirring occasionally, 1-3 minutes if fresh, 10 minutes if dried.